Getting started

 Basic usage

-// construct a ref to the editor
+// create a ref to the editor component

 const ref = React.useRef<MDXEditorMethods>(null)